alyssacleland/horizon-fe-capstone/README.md

 ## Features

-- Create,read, edit, and delete tasks and categories
+- Create, read, update, and delete tasks and categories
 - Assign number of tokens a task is worth
 - Earn tokens, updated in the navbar, when completing tasks
 - Assign tasks to categories and filter all tasks by categories